damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

  -  etc.
   ```

-*The links below show some kinds of architectural structure*
+*The links below show some kinds of architectural structure.*

 #### *Example 1: Architectural structure of* [PSLab](https://pslab.io/)